 A ski resort with terrain for all levels and closeby lodging, lots of apres ski activities and a good ski school make for great vacations on snow.

-Chicagoland: Plenty Of Choices For Windy City Skiers, Riders
+Best Skiing Near Chicago: Plenty Of Choices For Windy City Skiers, Riders

 Chicago will never be known as an outright "ski town," but Windy City residents do have some viable snowsports choices nearby for both day and weekend trips.